U.S. House panel demands tech company emails in antitrust investigation | Devdiscourse

-A U.S. House of Representatives panel on Friday demanded internal emails and other company records from Amazon.com Inc., Facebook Inc, Apple Inc , and Alphabet Inc's Google as it seeks evidence of anticompetitive behavior.
+A U.S. House of Representatives panel on Friday demanded internal emails and other company records from four technology giants as it seeks evidence of anticompetitive behavior.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)